othmen27/siem-phishing-incident-response/README.md

 # Phishing Incident Response – SIEM Project

 ## Overview
-This project simulates detecting and responding to a phishing email using a SIEM platform.
+This project simulates detecting and responding to multiple phishing email alerts using a SIEM platform.
+During the investigation, a total of **5 alerts** were observed:
+- Some were classified as **False Positives** (legitimate activity flagged as suspicious).
+- At least one was confirmed as a **True Positive** phishing attempt.

-It covers alert detection, classification, analysis of true positives and false positives, and remediation steps.
+The project covers the full workflow: detection, classification, analysis of false positives and true positives, and remediation steps.
 This project was made using the website [TryHackMe](https://tryhackme.com/).

 ## Table of Contents